-There are many factors that influence a college’s political leanings, including location, administration, and faculty.
-Other institutions simply have a history of being more liberal or conservative, and such legacies are often determined by its founders and values.
+Naturally, college seekers may choose schools that support their political leanings and ideologies.
+Many factors influence a college’s political leanings, including location, administration, and faculty.
+Some institutions simply have a history of being more liberal or conservative, and such legacies are often determined by its founders and values.

 While you’ll likely find Republicans, Democrats, and everything in between at college, attending a college that’s aligned with your beliefs can ensure you’re surrounded by professors and classmates who think similarly.

-If you’re a Democratic voter who’s passionate about learning from left-leaning viewpoints, here’s a look at the most liberal colleges in America.
+If you’re a Democratic voter who is passionate about learning from left-leaning viewpoints, here’s a look at the most liberal colleges in America.

 University of California, Berkeley

-The most popular programs at Berkeley are in sciences, with engineering, computer science, political science, biology, and economics topping the list.
+Out of the 184 academic programs, the most popular majors at Berkeley are in sciences, with engineering, computer science, political science, biology, and economics topping the list.
 Yet Berkeley itself is an artistic town, and there’s a range of art museums and cultural centers that creative students can peruse.

 Berkley is known for its successful athletics department, and students on campus can participate in programs or attend sporting events.
-Notable alumni include Steve Wozniak, Joan Didion, Rube Goldberg, and actors Chris Pine and Gregory Peck.
+Notable alumni include:

 Mount Holyoke College

-This private liberal arts college is located in South Hadley, Massachusetts.
-As a women’s college, Mount Holyoke belongs to the Seven Sisters program, which was founded to provide equal access to education for women.
+Founded in 1837, Mount Holyoke is a private liberal arts college located in South Hadley, Massachusetts.
+As a women’s college, Mount Holyoke belongs to the Seven Sisters program, founded by Mary Lyon to provide equal access to education for women.